 When it comes to selecting the right compost for your plants the choice can often seem difficult.
 Many suppliers offer several different varieties with various compositions, amendments, and specializations.
 One aspect of the selection process that is becoming more and more of a focus is the sustainability and environmental impacts of your chosen compost, with moss peat coming under scrutiny and, as a result a desire from environmentally conscious consumers to seek alternatives.

 The Transition from Moss Peat

 Sphagnum moss peat, or moss peat is the most widely used and heavily researched growing medium and has been used within Irish horticulture for hundreds of years.
-However, in 2019 the practise of peat harvesting in Ireland was suspended due to the Irish Government’s desire to switch the national focus towards bog rehabilitation, restoration, and to help tackle the mounting issue of climate change.
+However, the practise of peat harvesting in Ireland was suspended in 2019 and ceased entirely in 2020 due to the Irish Government’s desire to switch the national focus towards bog rehabilitation, restoration, and to help tackle the mounting issue of climate change.
 And with good reason.

 Peatlands can be found in almost every country on earth and constitute roughly 3% of the global land surface.
 Damage to these lands’ accounts for 5.6% of greenhouse gas emissions originating from human activity.
 On top of this, peatlands are the largest natural store of CO2 globally, exceeding all other vegetation types, including the world’s forests.

 "Peatlands are the largest natural store of CO2 globally, exceeding all other vegetation types, including the world’s forests. "

 The search for a more sustainable, and environmentally friendly alternative has brought the use of coco coir to the table.
 A bi-product of the coconut farming industry, coco coir is the ‘in-vogue’ growing medium.